 In a real effort lab and online team production experiment, we analyze exerted effort under different conditions of individual accountability.
 In a repeated setting, we vary the degree to which production can be directly traced back to a collaborator’s individual or randomly drawn effort level, respectively.
 We find that individuals produce much less and the decline of effort over time is significantly steeper under high as compared to low and endogenously chosen personal accountability.
 While endogenous accountability provides an option for monitoring others, it does not force subjects to learn about their under-performing peers, thus limiting the typical decline of contributions over time.
 We conclude that accountability one step removed may be an interesting institutional setting for repeated collaborations in contexts where low accountability for political, social or legal reasons is not a viable option.

-We present an experiment on information defaults and information seeking in a repeated public goods provision setting.
-In our experiment the default is one either with or without information about others’ contributions, and having information comes either at a financial cost or at a financial benefit.
-Subjects mostly follow the money in deciding whether to have the information or not, but around a third seek or stick to information even when this is costly.
-However, a default of not having information about the others’ contributions leads to a slower unraveling of cooperation, whether or not the information is financially costly or beneficial.
-This slower unraveling is explained by the dynamic of beliefs about others’ contributions in these treatments.
+We present an experiment that models a repeated public good provision setting where the policy maker or manager does not have perfect control over information flows.
+Rather, information seeking can be affected by changing the information default as well as the price of information.
+The default is one either with or without information about others’ contributions, and having information comes with a positive, zero or negative financial incentive.
+When information comes without a financial incentive or even is financially beneficial, almost all subjects choose to have the information, but around a third have the information even when this is costly.
+Moreover, a default of not having information about the others’ contributions leads to a slower unravelling of cooperation, independent of the financial incentives of having information.
+This slower unravelling is explained by the beliefs about others’ contributions in these treatments.
 A secondary informational default effect appears to take place.
-When the default is no information, subjects do not seek information more but, conditional on taking into account financial incentives, they tend to believe that more other subjects seek information.
+When the default is no information, subjects do not seek information more often but, conditional on financial incentives, they tend to believe that more other subjects seek information.